-Joanne R. Duffy's Quality Caring Model frames the BSN Curriculum[©].
+The BSN Curriculum is framed by Joanne R. Duffy's Quality Caring Model©.
 Dr. Duffy's model examines the link between nurse caring behaviors and patient outcomes.
 "The overall role of the nurse in this model is to engage in caring relationships with self and others to engender feeling 'cared for'" (Duffy, 2009, p.
 199).
 The Quality Caring Model© specifically emphasizes the following responsibilities for professional nurses: